ucgmsim/workflow/wiki/Using-Workflow.md

 ## An Aside: Cylc Source and Run Directories

-The two most important directories you need to know are two created by the setup script: `cylc-src` and `cylc-run`.
+The two most important directories you need to know are created by the setup script: `cylc-src` and `cylc-run`.

 ### The Cylc Source Directory

 The `~/cylc-src/` directory defines your workflows.
-Every folder in this directory is a new workflow definition.
+Every folder in this directory is a separate workflow definition.
 For example, when we copied the tutorial into the `~/cylc-src/` directory, we were really defining a new workflow called `tutorial`.

 ### The Cylc Run Directory

-When we are ready to run a workflow, Cylc will copy the workflow definition from the source directory to the `~/cylc-run/` directory.
-Cylc will, for example, later create a directory `~/cylc-run/tutorial` that will hold all the runs of the tutorial workflow defined in the source directory.
+When you instruct Cylc to run a workflow, Cylc copies the workflow definition from the source directory to the `~/cylc-run/` directory.
+For example, Cylc will later create a directory `~/cylc-run/tutorial`, which will contain all the runs of the tutorial workflow.

-## Customising Your Workflow File
+## Viewing Your Workflow Definition

-At this point have a folder `~/cylc-src/tutorial` containing the following directory structure
+At this point you will have a folder `~/cylc-src/tutorial` containing the following directory structure

 ```
 cylc-src/tutorial